AdaCore/spark2014/docs/lrm/source/subprograms.rst

    these aspects may be specified for a generic subprogram but not for an instance of a generic subprogram.]

+2. The Global, Depends and Contract_Cases aspects shall not be specified for an abstract subprogram or a null procedure.
+Only Global'Class and Depends'Class may be specified for such a subprogram.

 .. _etu-subprogram_contracts:

 See section :ref:`contract-cases` for further detail on Contract_Case aspects, section